gschrader/ratpack-react-boilerplate/README.md

 ![Demo](./demo.gif)

-NPM dependencies can be added to `react/package.json`.
+New npm dependencies can be added to `react/package.json`.

 The node server (port 3000) proxies api requests to the Ratpack server.
-The Ratpack server (port 5050) will serve up the built javascript assets.
+The Ratpack server (port 5050) will serve up the production optimized built javascript/css assets.

 ### Node Libraries
  * [React](https://github.com/facebook/react)
  * [Redux](https://github.com/reactjs/redux)
  * [React Bootstrap](Https://github.com/react-bootstrap/react-bootstrap)
  * [React Router](https://github.com/reactjs/react-router)

+### Windows ###
+The `/ratpack/src/ratpack/template/index.html` should be sym-linked to `/react/build/index.html`.
+In order to do that you can use PowerShell to create the link with the following command:

+`
+New-Item -ItemType SymbolicLink -Target react\build\index.html -Path ratpack\src\ratpack\templates\index.html `